When Someone Asks ‘Are We Compatible’ Is It A Sign The Relationship Is Going Someplace Or Headed For A Breakup?

 Some differences are helpful in creating attraction and others will get in the way of the two of you even connecting in the first place.
 For example, lifestyle differences create a lack of compatibility and don’t add to chemistry or attraction.

 Having completely different socio-economic backgrounds and relationships to money and work will make it hard for the two of you to be on the same page together.
 An ambitious professional with an advanced degree is going to have very different life goals than someone whose interest in work is only about how it funds their weekend hobbies.
 But if you both share a desire to spend your life traveling or gardening on the weekends, then what you do for employment won’t be an issue.

 You will probably end up with someone who has a similar background and lifestyle as your own.
 However, there are energetic and personality differences that actually fuel chemistry and attraction.

 Differences In Personality And Level Of Extroversion Fuel Chemistry

-Here is where you can begin to see how your differences are complimentary.
-Two partners who are both laid back and easy going may get along well but they won’t have the passion needed to grow together.
+Here is where you can begin to see how your differences are complementary.
+Two partners who are both laid back and easygoing may get along well but they won’t have the passion needed to grow together.
 And two passionate people can find themselves clashing too often and ultimately exhaust the relationship.